Syria's warring parties share ire over jovial photos of local truce

-The images came from a media trip organised by the Syrian government to the Damascus suburb of Babila, the latest in a series of districts to agree a truce that most opposition critics say works in Assad’s favour.
+The images came from a media trip organized by the Syrian government to the Damascus suburb of Babila, the latest in a series of districts to agree a truce that most opposition critics say works in Assad’s favor.

 “I felt like I would have a stroke, looking at those pictures,” said a local activist, called Mohammed, speaking on Skype from the nearby rebel-held district of Jobar, which has not yet agreed any form of ceasefire.
 “How can they forget how those forces have starved our people for over a year, how they bombed us mercilessly for months?”